Lem's Bar-B-Q

 Lem's Bar-B-Q is a barbecue restaurant in the Chatham community of Chicago, Illinois, in the United States.
 The restaurant is known for its rib tips, which Eater has described as Chicago's "most famous rib tips."
+In 2025 it was named one of America's Classics by the James Beard Foundation.

 History

 Lem's Bar-B-Q was founded in 1954 by Myles Lemons in the Greater Grand Crossing neighborhood in Chicago.
 Lemons operated the restaurant with his brothers, Bruce and James.
 The Lemons brothers were born in Indianola, Mississippi, and moved to Chicago in 1948 to pursue careers in the barbecue industry.
 In 1968, they opened a second restaurant in a former ice cream shop in the Chatham neighborhood of Chicago.
 It was at the second location where they first served their rib tips.
 The Greater Grand Crossing location eventually closed.

 Lem's trademarked their brand in 2006.
 In 2018, Lem's sent a cease and desist letter to Chicago Brewhouse, when the brewhouse listed "Lem's BBQ Sauce" as the sauce served with its rib tips.

 James Lemons, who eventually became Lem's owner and the last brother to remain working at the business, died at age 87 in 2015.
 In his memory, the Lem's menu features the JBL combo.
 His daughters Carmen Lemons and Lynn Walker became owners upon his death.
 William D. Lemons, Jr. serves as chef.